 The charter school student will agree to meet the same standards of academic performance, behavior, and other identified requirements as all other district students.

-The charter school student must contact the school to obtain all information involving dates and procedures for “tryouts.”
+The charter school student must contact the school to obtain all information involving dates and procedures for tryouts.

 The charter school student or parent/legal guardian will agree to pay any participation fees normally charged to all district students.